Best Overall Smart Lock

 The Kwikset Kevo was our least favorite lock to use, earning it a score of 3 out of 10.
 The lack of a keypad forces you to use Bluetooth to unlock it, which involves opening the app while within Bluetooth range, and then tapping the lock with your finger.
 At least that's what it's supposed to involve.
 In our testing it actually involved opening the app, tapping the lock a few times, then putting the phone right next to the lock, tapping it a few more times, cursing into the ether, tapping a few more times, and then finally hearing the bolt unlock.
 If we weren't testing this product we would have switched to using the optional physical key after just a few uses.

 We assessed the security of these locks in two ways.
 First, we looked at the American National Standards Institute (ANSI) rating for each lock.
-This is a rating from 1 to 3 (1 being the best) of how secure the physical deadbolt is (for more on ANSI ratings take a look at our buying advice article).
+This is a rating from 1 to 3 (1 being the best) of how secure the physical deadbolt is.
 We also evaluated the efficacy of auto-locking features that will automatically lock the door, even if you forget to do so yourself.

 The Schlage Z-Wave Connect Camelot led the field in our security testing with a score of 9 out of 10.
 It carries an ANSI grade 1 security rating, the highest possible.
 It also has an auto lock that engages after 30 seconds of inactivity, so you'll always 'remember' to lock the door.